cncap/apisix-registry-agent/README.md

 - Retry mechanism for registration failures (max_retry, interval, backoff)
 - YAML config + ENV override for environment awareness
 - CI/CD and registry integration ready
+- **[NEW]Automatic Consumer Registration** (multi-auth/JWT/key-auth, auto key field completion)
+- **[NEW]Automatic sync of anonymous HTTP/gRPC routes**: All routes without multi-auth/jwt-auth/key-auth plugins are auto-synced to Go service anonymous whitelist (authctx.SetAnonymousPaths/SetAnonymousGRPCPaths), with hot-reload
+- **[NEW]Idempotent and robust registration/deregistration**: All operations (Service, Upstream, Route, Proto) are retried and safe for repeated calls
+- **[NEW]Strong validation and auto-completion**: grpc-transcode plugin required fields (method/proto_id/service) are auto-filled and strictly checked

 ## Quick Start